Pyristix/Screen-Translator/README.md

-# Note: Installation isn't supported anymore and this project is just left up for archiving purposes.
+# Note: Installation isn't supported anymore.
+This repository is purely for archiving.

 # Screen Translator
 An Electron.js-based Windows application for automatically translating on-screen text.